-McAdam (2000) argued that innovations arise because of interesting knowledge management will be opportunities to 'adjust the circle' of business benefits and representative liberation.
-The business benefits of expanded development through imaginative new products and management can be paralleled by a simultaneous increase in innovation and representative reinforcement (for example, Caterpillar allows representatives to invest 10% of their energy to add their special thinking in small groups).
+McAdam (2000) argued that innovation arises because of interesting knowledge management will be opportunities to 'adjust the circle' of business benefits and representative liberation.
+Business benefits of expanded development through imaginative new products and management can be paralleled simultaneously in innovation and representative reinforcement (for example, Caterpillar allows representatives to invest 10% of their energy to add their special thinking in small groups).
 Indeed, this activity leads to the new ideas generated in the form of innovation as a result of knowledge management practice

-Some researchers considered knowledge management as a methodology of competitive advantage through innovation.
-Thus, Forcadell and Guadamillas (2002), characterized knowledge management includes organization and change of systems, down to earth instruments and devices that add to the overseeing of knowledge, in a wide sense, in each region and level in the organization that prompts change in products and routines for work.
-Organization does not think that it is simple to find the right type of knowledge in the right shape.
-Then, organization may think that it is hard to manage its competitive advantage (Kim & Lee, 2010).
-As a rule, authoritative knowledge should be utilized in an organization's products, procedures, and management.
-If organization does not think that its simple to find the right type of knowledge in the right frame, the firm may think that its hard to support its competitive advantage (Bhatt, 2001).
-Therefore, knowledge management provides many benefits to organizations including those related to changes in business quality, having data redesigned, increasing productivity, changing the adequacy of choice changes, increasing capacity to offer explanations to client needs, increasing reacting to alternative organizational needs, and being able to anticipate changes and make adjustments quickly.
+Therefore, knowledge management provides many benefits to organizations that including those related to changing in business quality, having data redesigned, increasing productivity, changing the adequacy of choice changes, increasing capacity to offer explanations to client needs, increasing reacting to alternative organizational needs, and being able to anticipate changes and make adjustments quickly.
 Thereby, knowledge management is one of the competitive advantages and innovation elements of the organization in strengthening the organization to achieve important goals (Claro et al., 2006).